apache/spark/docs/sql-programming-guide.md

 # Migration Guide

+## Upgrading From Spark SQL 2.2 to 2.3

+  - The queries which select only `spark.sql.columnNameOfCorruptRecord` column are disallowed now.
+Notice that the queries which have only the column after column pruning (e.g. filtering on the column followed by a counting operation) are also disallowed.
+If you want to select only the corrupt records, you should cache or save the Dataset and DataFrame before running such queries.

 ## Upgrading From Spark SQL 2.1 to 2.2

   - Spark 2.1.1 introduced a new configuration key: `spark.sql.hive.caseSensitiveInferenceMode`.
 It had a default setting of `NEVER_INFER`, which kept behavior identical to 2.1.0.
 However, Spark 2.2.0 changes this setting's default value to `INFER_AND_SAVE` to restore compatibility with reading Hive metastore tables whose underlying file schema have mixed-case column names.
 With the `INFER_AND_SAVE` configuration value, on first access Spark will perform schema inference on any Hive metastore table for which it has not already saved an inferred schema.
 Note that schema inference can be a very time consuming operation for tables with thousands of partitions.
 If compatibility with mixed-case column names is not a concern, you can safely set `spark.sql.hive.caseSensitiveInferenceMode` to `NEVER_INFER` to avoid the initial overhead of schema inference.
 Note that with the new default `INFER_AND_SAVE` setting, the results of the schema inference are saved as a metastore key for future use.
 Therefore, the initial schema inference occurs only at a table's first access.